EllieChen-Git/Aussie-Beauty-Market/README.md

 Searching, sorting and/or filtering capability.
 [O4] Simple search (listing title - fuzzy search & case insensitive) and advanced search (brands - fuzzy search & case insensitive, category, price point)

-Responsive web design: Suits devices in different screensize with media breakpoints of 600px and 900px.
+Responsive web design: Suits devices in different screen sizes with media breakpoints of 600px and 900px.

 User profile: list all the makeups belong to the user show listing can also check user profile